LukasMurdock/LukasMurdock.github.io/_posts/2023-01-25-mu-capstone.md

         3. The interface must be operable
         4. The interface must be robust

-Mental and substance abuse disorder treatment directories
+### Mental and substance abuse disorder treatment directories

+- Social workers will carry binders with information on treatment locations
 - [FindTreatment.gov](https://findtreatment.gov)
     - Accessibility is not a priority, terrible performance
         - !!!
 1.5 minutes to load on Slow 3G (Large bundle sizes, no SSR)